deepaksaipendyala/Enigma/README.md

 #### New in v4.0

 🎧  Choose Your Source: Stream from YouTube (yt) or SoundCloud (sc) with ease!
 🔗  Add Songs Instantly: Simply paste the URL to queue your favorite tracks.
 🎶  Accurate Song Titles: Played songs automatically update with official titles from websites for easy recognition.
 🔍  Spotify-Powered Searches: Find the exact song you want using Spotify’s accurate search info!
 🔊  Volume Control: Take full control of the volume for the perfect listening experience.
 ✨  Enhanced Music Quality: Enjoy superior sound for every beat and melody.
 📋  Improved Code Logging and Debugging: Streamlined and efficient logging for seamless troubleshooting and performance monitoring.
 ✅  Enhanced Code Coverage and Testing: Comprehensive test cases ensure reliability and maintainability of the bot.

 #### What We've Yet To Do:

 1. Integrating dislikes (taking into account the feedback of users) in the recommendation logic.
-2. Fix Audio Quality:
-    - Current audio quality is pretty poor, and songs occasionally speed up/slow down.
-    - Look into FFmpeg documentation to test better parameters, experiment with different services for better quality.
-3. Playlists: Add a new feature to upload a list of songs in a .csv or .txt file to create a playlist that can be saved and played.
+2. Playlists: Add a new feature to upload a list of songs in a .csv or .txt file to create a playlist that can be saved and played.
-4. Improved Polling: Instead of having the bot select 10 random songs for the user to choose from, have the user input the songs they like to send to the recommend algorithm
+3. Improved Polling: Instead of having the bot select 10 random songs for the user to choose from, have the user input the songs they like to send to the recommend algorithm
-5. Integrate Spotify/Apple Music: Instead of getting songs from YouTube (which has issues with playing audio that isn’t always songs) use other services such as Spotify or Apple Music to get audio.
+4. Integrate Spotify/Apple Music: Instead of getting songs from YouTube (which has issues with playing audio that isn’t always songs) use other services such as Spotify or Apple Music to get audio.

 <h1>📖 Documentation</h1>